 “Lunch and Learns” or brown bag sessions are an easy way to host an event.
-Attendance is usually better if you offer some incentive to attend (i.e. food) but this might be cost prohibitive depending on the size and budget.
+Attendance is usually better if you offer some incentive to attend (i.e. food) but this might be cost-prohibitive depending on the size and budget.
 The key is to provide a forum for project managers to network and encourage knowledge sharing.
 Feeding them doesn’t hurt either.

 Step 6: Promote and Market the COP

-Leverage your community of practice sponsor to communicate the upcoming event.
+Leverage your community of practice sponsors to communicate the upcoming event.
 Ask to attend your sponsor’s next staff meeting and provide a brief five-minute overview of the community of practice.
 Ask the staff members to cascade the information to their organizations.
 Another effective technique is to ask the PMO to send an invitation to all the project managers in the organization.
 A week or two before the first community of practice event, post flyers on bulletin boards or in common areas where people will see the flyers.

 Promoting isn’t difficult to do but requires some time to get the word out and start generating buzz about the community of practice.
 If your planning committee has representation from each business unit, you can cascade your event and each representative to promote the community of practice in their organization.